Skip to main content

 Outcome-based programs require an individual to achieve a specific health outcome, such as lowering their cholesterol or blood pressure.

 Tobacco cessation programs often fall under the health-contingent category, as they are designed to help individuals quit using tobacco, a specific health-related behavior.
-Standard and tobacco cessation incentives both operate under the umbrella of health-contingent programs, yet they are governed by distinct rules that reflect the unique challenges associated with tobacco use.
+Standard wellness incentives and tobacco cessation incentives both operate under the umbrella of health-contingent programs, yet they are governed by distinct rules that reflect the unique challenges associated with tobacco use.

 The primary distinction lies in the allowable incentive structures and the flexibility afforded to employers in designing these programs.
 These differences are not arbitrary; they are rooted in a deep understanding of the addictive nature of nicotine and the significant public health burden of tobacco-related illnesses.

 The regulations acknowledge that quitting tobacco is a more complex undertaking than, for instance, increasing physical activity, and therefore, the incentives designed to encourage this change require a different approach.
-The core principle guiding these regulations is the promotion of health and prevention of disease, and the specific rules for are a testament to the focused effort to address one of the most significant preventable causes of death and disease.
+The core principle guiding these regulations is the promotion of health and prevention of disease, and the specific rules for tobacco cessation programs are a testament to the focused effort to address one of the most significant preventable causes of death and disease.

 HIPAA’s framework for wellness programs is designed to promote health and prevent disease, with specific rules for tobacco cessation that acknowledge the unique challenges of nicotine addiction.